“Now I spend my day trying to make myself as happy and relaxed as I can be.” – Paul Tudor Jones

 About the Author

 Sam Eder is a currency trader and author of the Definitive Guide to Developing a Winning Forex Trading System and the Advanced Forex Course for Smart Traders (get free access).
-He is the owner of www.fxrenew.com a provider of Forex signals from ex-bank and hedge fund traders (get a free trial).
+He is the owner of www.fxrenew.com.
 If you like Sam’s writing you can subscribe to his newsletter.